Axheladini/WordPress-SPA-WP-RESTful-API-Vue.js-/README.md

 [https://github.com/jjgrainger/wp-custom-post-type-class](https://github.com/jjgrainger/wp-custom-post-type-class)

-<b>4.</b> Since with this app a client can use a form and register to  our platform by suing WP REST API there is a need for
+<b>4.</b> Since with this app a client can use a form to register to our platform by using WP REST API, there is a need for
-muthentication method.
+authentication method.
 Since it is test project i have used Basic Authentication method.
-For enterprise usage I strongly advice OAuth2 as Authentication method for WP REST API.
+For enterprise I strongly advice OAuth2 as Authentication method for WP REST API.
 For this reason in the child theme directory inside <b>include</b> directory look for a file called <i>ax_at_beas_enqueue_assets.php</i>, on line 23 replace username and password with your user information.

 ```
 wp_localize_script( 'app_vue_js', 'axAtBeesSettings', array( 'root' => esc_url_raw( rest_url() ), 'nonce' => wp_create_nonce( 'wp_rest' ), 'username'=>'admin', 'passwd' => 'admin' ) );